 However, this does not mean that winter is a negative season.
 In fact, it is a necessary part of the natural world.
 Winter is a time of rest and rejuvenation for the earth.
 The cold temperatures and snow cover help to insulate and protect the soil, allowing it to replenish its nutrients and prepare for the spring planting season.

-In some religions, winter is also associated with purity and innocence.
-For example, in Christianity, the birth of Jesus is celebrated during the winter season.
-This event is often associated with purity and innocence, as Jesus is believed to be a pure and innocent being who came to save humanity from sin.
+In some religions, like Christianity, winter represents purity as it marks the celebration of Jesus’ birth.
+Jesus is seen as a pure and innocent figure who came to save humanity from sin.

 Read More: 17 Symbols of Innocence and Childhood